Wasserstein $k$-Centers Clustering for Distributional Data: Simulation Study

-Under each simulation design, we generate a synthetic data set as follows.
-First, for each individual $i=1, ..., n$, we independently generate cluster membership variable $c_i$ with equal probabilities between $\{1, 2\}$.
-Then, we generate distributional data $\nu_i$ from the model \eqref{eq:sim_models} for cluster $c_i$.
-In other words, if $c_i = 1$, we generate $\nu_i$ from the model $\nu_i^{(1)}$ in \eqref{eq:sim_models}, and if $c_i = 2$, we generate $\nu_i$ from the model $\nu_i^{(2)}$ in \eqref{eq:sim_models}.
-Furthermore, we generate a set of independent $N$ samples $Y_i = \{Y_{il}\}_{l=1}^N$ from the distribution $\nu_i$.
-Our aim is to recover the true cluster memberships $\{c_i, i=1, ..., n\}$ based on the synthetic data set $\{Y_i, i=1, ..., n\}$.
+Under every simulation design, we generate a synthetic data set as follows.
+First, we generate distributional data $\nu_i (i=1, ..., 50)$ from the model \eqref{eq:sim_models} with $c=1$, and $\nu_i (i=51, ..., 100)$ from \eqref{eq:sim_models} with $c=2$.
+If the design is (V), (VI) or (VII), we further generate $\nu_i (i=101, ..., 150)$ from \eqref{eq:sim_models} with $c=3$.
+Then for each $i$, we generate a set of independent $2000$ samples $Y_i = \{Y_{il}\}_{l=1}^{2000}$ from the generated distribution $\nu_i$.
+Our aim is to recover the true cluster memberships based on the synthetic data set $\{Y_i, i=1, ..., n\}$.